ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

 .. note::
     #.
 The referred object contains the follower's game along with any constraint in the leader level.
     #.
-The referred object does not contain the follower's objective (which could potentially depend upon other leaders' variables).
+The referred object does not contain the follower's objective (which could depend on other leaders' variables).
     #.
 We create the object, **without** assuming the presence of other leaders.

 The following code returns the ``std::shared_ptr<>`` as required.
-To refresh the concepts about creating a :cpp:class:`Game::NashGame` object, refer to the previous tutorial on simultaneous games.
+Refer to the previous tutorial on simultaneous games to learn how to create a :cpp:class:`Game::NashGame` object.

 .. code-block:: c